tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

 	// OSIERef is a reference to an OSIE object.
 	OSIERef corev1.LocalObjectReference `json:"osieRef,omitempty"`

-	// KernelParams passed to the kernel when launching the OSIE.
-Parameters are joined with a
-	// space.
-	// +optional
-	KernelParams []string `json:"kernelParams,omitempty"`
 }

 // IPXE describes overrides for IPXE scripts.
 At least 1 option must be specified.